Awareness of diversity is growing

 The absence of a coach or mentor has been cited on many occasions and it seems that people who did not have such a relationship at the beginning of their careers would later find it a disadvantage.

 The fact that we have someone who can challenge, support and act as a sounding board has been seen as crucial to career advancement and development.
 Formal coaching and mentoring systems seem to be more common today;

 Absence of a coach or mentor - Lack of advice

-However, many women mentioned in the study that they did not have a coach or mentor early enough in their careers and therefore could not implement career planning.
-Another factor was the "lack of guidance in the first time" or the "numerous career obstacles in the first 10 years of their careers".
+However, many women mentioned in the study that they had no coach or mentor early enough in their careers and therefore could not plan their careers.
+Another factor was the "lack of guidance in the early days" or the "numerous career obstacles in the first 10 years of her career".

 This suggests that finding a coach or mentor early on in professional life can be of great benefit to women.
 So maybe the secret is not finding a woman-friendly employer, but a direct supervisor who will support you.
 Our tip therefore: Leave it to the organization, but identify your own coach, mentor or role model.

 More knowledge - PDF download, eCourse on demand or personal advice